-The Farm Business Development Center (FBDC) prepares beginning farmers to meet the demand for locally-grown organic food in the Chicago region.
-We provide new farmers with a head start by beginning their business in an incubator setting with affordable access to certified organic land near the Chicago-area customer base, and access to experienced mentor farmers.
-Demand is high for locally-grown organic food, and the Farm Business Development Center is successfully launching new farm businesses to meet consumer demand.
+The Farm Business Development Center (FBDC) allows aspiring farmers to build their farm and farming business from the ground up in a supportive environment.
+We provide beginning farmers an incubator setting with affordable access to certified organic land near the Chicago-area customer base, basic resources and infastructure, and access to experienced mentor farmers.
+Demand is high for locally-grown organic food, and the Farm Business Development Center is successfully launching new farm businesses to meet that demand.

 Prairie Crossing Farmers include Prairie Wind Family Farm and the FBDC farmers.
 The number of FBDC farmers varies each year as farm businesses graduate and launch to more permanent locations, and existing farmers gradually expand the amount of land they are farming.
 Each farm is an independently operated for-profit business, and is responsible for their own farm operations and product marketing.